yuki-kimoto/gitprep/README.md

 perlbrew is very useful perl installation tools without breaking your system perl.

 If you install perl 5.10.1+ by perlbrew, you can install latest GitPrep.

+### I know information about GitPrep 2.0 upgrading.

+1. X-Forwarded-HTTPS header is deprecated. use  X-Forwarded-Proto header.

+    # This is deprecated in GitPrep 2.0
+    RequestHeader set X-Forwarded-HTTPS "1"

+    # Use X-Forwarded-Proto instead
+    RequestHeader set X-Forwarded-Proto "https"

 ## For Developer